mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

 ### Our example code

-We are going to be several different versions a python script.
-These example scripts implements a stochastic algorithm for estimating the value of &#960;, the ratio of the circumference to the diameter of a circle.
+We are going to use several different versions a python script.
+These example scripts implement a stochastic algorithm for estimating the value of &#960;, the ratio of the circumference to the diameter of a circle.
 The program generates a large number of random points on a 1&times;1 square centered on (&frac12;,&frac12;), and checks how many of these points fall inside the unit circle.
 On average, &#960;/4 of the